Get started with Vercel AI SDK

 What is happening

-2. The agent route receives the POST, calls Invocation.fromJSON, creates an AgentSession, and starts a Run. session.createRun(invocation) mints runId (for a fresh run) and invocationId (one per HTTP request); the agent stamps both on every event it publishes and returns them on the response. run.start() waits for the trigger input event on the channel (rewind plus live).
+2. The agent route receives the POST, calls Invocation.fromJSON, creates an AgentSession, and starts a Run. session.createRun(invocation) mints runId (for a fresh run) and invocationId (one per HTTP request); the agent stamps both on every event it publishes and returns them on the response. run.start() waits until the trigger input event has been observed on the channel, whether paged in from history (as the drain above does) or arriving live.

 3. The agent streams the LLM response through run.pipe() to the channel.
 Outputs carry input-codec-message-id so the client can correlate by an id it owned at send time.